 Hailing from Bobby Flay and the Food Network, I made this salad with weekend with those long, skinny eggplant.
 To die for!!
 You will notice there is no Southwest “heat” in this one — most unusual for Bobby.
 As presented, the recipe yielded way more than 4 servings, I’d say at least 8, but it keeps well in the fridge and we have lunch for a few days. (more…)

 The following recipe, taken from the William Sonoma cookbook, Cooking from the Farmers’ Market, is a nice and easy way to use the turnips and its greens at once.
 As we expect the Hakurei to be small turnips, you can ignore the recommendation to trim the leaves in the recipe (below) but may follow it when using Fall turnips.
 The recipe yields 4 servings.
 Enjoy! (more…)

-This recipe appeared in the NY Times back in June 2010 by one of our favorite chefs, Mark Bittman.
+This recipe appeared in the New York Times by one of our favorite chefs, Mark Bittman.
 The recipe comes together in less than 30 minutes; be mindful not to overcook the lettuce so that it retains its sweetness.
 Try using Swiss chard (leaves only) and a leek in lieu of the shallot and lettuce.
 Vegetarians can omit the prosciutto.
 The recipe serves 4. (more…)

 From the Williams-Sonoma website, here is an easy and delicious way to prepare eggplant.
 Inspired by lasagna, this fresh dish takes advantage of summer’s ripe heirloom tomatoes and abundant eggplant.
 Cooked on the grill, it makes a great accompaniment to burgers and grilled meats at a summer cookout, but, served with herbed couscous or polenta, it also makes a great vegetarian meal.
 Serves 4 (1 eggplant per person).